a-good-omen/hangman-remastered/README.md

 ![account](https://github.com/user-attachments/assets/3cbc553d-3233-44c3-bfdc-afaf8dbc770a)

-- Added game modes and cleaner UI.
+- Added game modes, local leaderboard and cleaner UI.

 ![menu]()

-**and more...**
+**and there's more...**

 > [!CAUTION]
 > Users have to be patient and give inputs only when prompted to ensure everything works as intended.
+>[!TIPS]
+> Read the game guide (help) while you can to understand how everything works.